pongpat705/todo-list/README.md

 Hi! <br>
 My name is Pongpat Phokeed <br>
 Here is a todo-list API. <br>
-this API have service following these. <br>
+This API have service following these. <br>
 	1. view all task list <br>
 	2. view a single task <br>
 	3. add a task <br>